easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20191109
+## failed to recreate things found in [1106 log](https://github.com/easyt0re/piecewiseLinearModel#20191106) on OL
+in misc, I logged that torque from joint 6 was perfectly 0. this couldn't be recreated but the torque for 5 and 6 were very close to 0 while others were bouncing between saturation limits.
+I suspected there was something wrong with the jacobian calculation but it's hard to check. later, I seemed to have recreated the perfect 0. it was still there. previously, I did something wrong with the delay.
+I would write this in another point.

+I also reported that the max stiffness rendered was around 3000. this couldn't be recreated exactly but the max was now a number below 3000 and it's actually changing. the changing was probably due to my QP was changing. then, ok, this was probably acceptable. and "within" the able-to-render range, `minStiff` would only be about half the desired stiffness. of course, this number had a very loose relationship with the real rendered stiffness.

+## added user-hand model to the OL simulation model
+it did dramatically improve the stability of the rendering, almost no vibration. changed a few things in *userHandInit.m* to get it to work.

+I should have some description or figure to illustrate a little bit about how this hand model works. the overall idea was not to define a pure motion or force on the TCP. when no resistance, not hitting the wall, the hand and the TCP should move together, governed by the defined motion. when hitting the wall, the TCP would stop while the hand would still move. this sounded weird but this mismatch in motion created the force that the hand pushed onto the TCP. in this way, the defined motion was turned into a force signal. from now on, it should be the same as what I did previously, with a pure force signal. the motion signal would first increase like a ramp and then stay flat. consequently, the force signal would also have the same profile.

+the params from the script were pretty straight-forward. basically the hand was a cube mass and TCP was another. they were connected by a spring and damper. it should start by defining `hand_force`. this should be the same as disturbance level. divided by `hand_K`, this would be the amount of spring pressed when the hand would not move anymore. after pressing, the spring should have a positive length.
+I didn't really try the negative length thing.
+I guessed the rest was self-explanatory.

+`dLV = 0;` was added to *studyBaseline0.m* to turn off disturbance signal.

+## ran 20 batches with new range 8 - 15 N
+as expected, everything seemed ok. there was no extreme high point and the std should be down a lot.

+## the idea of simulation
+I used to think that I should run 1 simulation on both controllers. now that I had a pure force disturbance source and a hand model, I could have both instead of keeping only one. the pure force probably represented sudden changes in the force. the hand model probably represented gradual changes, maybe closer to real scenario.

+then maybe, another thing to do was to also have noise and randomize capability in hand model.

+## misc
+- the code was at a point where it could do many different things with different "configurations".
+I should note all of them down maybe before I found a more elegant way to do this.
+I started to have wrong simulations b/c I forgot to change 1 param or 2.

+- the way to randomize level and get adaptive noise was changed in *runLargeScale.m*.

 # 20191108
 ## the reason behind all of this not-so-useful work
 let's recap a little bit.